terraform-google-modules/terraform-google-event-function/examples/automatic-labelling-from-repository/README.md

 ## Requirements

 The following sections describe the requirements which must be met in order to invoke this module.
+The
+[repository-function submodule requirements][repository-function-submodule-requirements]
-The requirements of the [function-sourced-from-repository submodule][f6n-s4e-from-r8y-s7e-r10s] and the
+and the
 [event-project-log-entry submodule][event-project-log-entry-s7e-r10s]
 must also be met.